mattslipari/CudaEncoderDecoder/checkpoint.md

 ## Goals

 Although we are behind where we had initially indicated, we still believe that we will meet all of our “Plan to achieve” goals.
-We initially underestimated the amount of work we would need to do to build a strong foundation on which our RNN could be created.
-Now that we have more experience using our resources and understanding exactly what has to be done, we believe that we will be able to meet our goals.
+We initially underestimated the amount of work we would need to do to build a strong foundation on which our RNN could be created and we also overestimated the amount of time we had available to work on these goals.
+Now we have more experience using our resources and understanding exactly what has to be done.
+We’ve also set up a schedule so that we can meet 3-4 times a week, so we should have no problem reaching the goals we initially set.

 We also believe that we will be able to do significant work towards our “Hope to achieve” goals.
-We set these goals to be challenging, but not impossible- so we think that our schedule will allow us enough time to reach these goals.
+We set these goals to be challenging but not impossible- so we do not think that we need to change them yet.
+If we feel as if we need to change these goals, we will update the proposal accordingly.

 ## Poster Session

-For the poster session, we would ideally like to show some sort of demo.
-It would be great if our neural network could perform some simple classification task (which it should definitely be able to do).
+For the poster session, we plan on showing a demo of our code and results from our various implementation attempts.
+We believe that our neural network will be able to perform a simple, yet interesting, classification task, so that we can show that our code actually does something useful and is not just a jumble of computation.
 In addition to this, we would like to show data relating to the speedup of our RNN as a result of different parallelization and optimization techniques that we tried over the course of this project.

 ## Preliminary Results